manilabay/dot-graphviz/diagrams/data-pipeline-architecture-reference/README.md

 ## Solution Approach

 The approach is to design a E2E Data Pipeline from Data-driven, Strategy Design, Scalability, Analytics, Monitoring and Reliability viewpoints.
+It was designed for huge data pipeline implementations.

-It doesn't include Infra Architecture and Data Security viewpoint.
+It doesn't include Infra Architecture(Cloud approach) and Data Security viewpoint.
 TO-DO

 ## TF-logical-architecture